Gorilla-Lab-SCUT/frustum-convnet/README.md

 python kitti/prepare_data.py --car_only --gen_train --gen_val --gen_val_rgb_detection
 ```

 Run following commands to train and evaluate the final model.
-You can use `export CUDA_VISIBLE_DEVICES=\?` to specify which GPU to use.
+You can use `export CUDA_VISIBLE_DEVICES=?` to specify which GPU to use.
 And you can modify the setting after `OUTPUT_DIR` to set a directory to save the log, model files and evaluation results.
 All the config settings are under the configs/config.py.

 ```shell